moneals/addresser/README.md

 addresser [![Build Status](https://travis-ci.org/moneals/addresser.svg?branch=master)](https://travis-ci.org/moneals/addresser) [![Coverage Status](https://coveralls.io/repos/github/moneals/addresser/badge.svg?branch=master)](https://coveralls.io/github/moneals/addresser?branch=master) [![npm version](https://badge.fury.io/js/addresser.svg)](https://badge.fury.io/js/addresser)
 =========

 A Node.js library for parsing street addresses.
+Addresser will accept an address strings and convert it into structured address data.
+Addresser is designed to be flexible and forgiving in terms of the formatting of the address string but it does assume a general order of street data, city and state from left to right.

 ## Installation